SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

     - STEAMO Model:GPOE208 Gigabit PoE Switch
     - 6'' ethernet cables (same brand)
 - All units are burned with the same baseline OS image
-    - changes are that TYPE B has the new pipeline ( binaries and services newSDK ) the old pipeline is there but not active
+    - changes: TYPE B has the new pipeline ( binaries and services newSDK ) the old pipeline is there but not active

 ### Instruments that are logged on a N cycle time for N amount of days
 - Both pipelines: